heejoon123/heejoon123/README.md

 # __About Me...__
-👋 Hello, I’m Heejoon Ahn, and I am currently a Senior Clinical Data Analyst at Northwell Health.
+👋 Hello, I’m Heejoon Ahn, and I am currently a Data Scientist at Northwell Health.
 My main role within my team is to help analyze and explore data for N-of-1 research.
 I have a **MS degree** in **Health Data Science**.
 I graduated my undergraduate institution (**BA**) with a major in **Computational Biology** and minor in **Chemistry**.
 The coding languages I know are...